The December Traffic Bump: How to Prep Your Blog This Year

 If you have affiliates in your top 5-10 posts, this is the task where you look at them again to make sure you’re making the most you can.

 If you don’t have affiliates in your top 5-10 posts, now’s the time to add some!
-(Here are the top affiliate programs I recommend for travel bloggers.)
+This is something I’ve definitely neglected, and am working hard to improve for my own sites in 2025.

 Look at each of your top posts in turn, and consider: